elliclub/py-notes/README.md

 >>> "hi".split()
 ["hi"]
 ```
-Turns the string `"hi"` in to a list
+Turns the string `"hi"` in to a list.

 ### isalpha()
 If all the characters in a string is alphabetic it returns true, and if it is an alphabetic letter, else it returns false.